yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 Since when productions of 90-min movies had become a crime? <!--more-->

 It was a Friday night - the feeling of starting a weekend was simply great, especially cuz I'd been hella busy at work.
 After a good 15 minutes of selecting a movie, missus and I decided to watch [*Jungle Cruise*](https://www.imdb.com/title/tt0870154/) at our home theatre, courtesy of Disney+.
 The movie was OK I guess, well perhaps a bit more than OK since Emily Blunt was starring.
 But if I were to be snarky about it, I don't think it needed 2 hours to tell this seemingly extended Disneyland commercial[^fn1].
 Just since when directors suddenly couldn't tell a good story within the good, old-fashioned 90 minutes frame?
-I get that with the inflation and all, producers may want the viewers to get the money's worth.
+I get that with the inflation and all, producers want us viewers to get our money's worth.
 But IMO, quality matters more than quantity here.

 I'm sure the original film rolls added up to way more than 120 minutes' worth, so with a little further editing of the no-so-important scenes, we could get roughly the same watching experience in 90mins, without losing much of the storyline (imagine the accumulated time it'd save for humanity.
 Ahem, Disney, take a moment!).
 That editing process, would be somewhat resonating with what I wanted to ramble today: **P**rincipal **C**omponent **A**nalysis (PCA), an algorithm that's widely used in AI and statistics.